Human sacrifice in Aztec culture: Proposed explanations

-Ecological explanation
+Ecological and economic explanations

-Different anthropological or other sources have attempted to provide a possible ecological explanation of the need for human sacrifices to supplement overall Aztec diet.
-Harner's main argument lies within his claim that cannibalism is needed to assist the diet of the Aztecs.
-He claimed that very high population pressure and an emphasis on maize agriculture, without domesticated herbivores, led to a deficiency of essential amino acids amongst the Aztecs.
+While some authors doubt that the Aztecs practiced cannibalism at all, a larger debate has focused on possible reasons and explanations, with especially Michael Harner and Marvin Harris favoring an ecological explanation of human sacrifice.
+They postulate that the flesh of the victims played a significant role in the diet of Aztec elites.
+Harner argues that the Aztec diet was deficient in essential amino acids due to a large population and an emphasis on maize agriculture without domesticated herbivores.
 As population increased and the amount of available game decreased, the Aztecs had to compete with other carnivorous mammals, such as dogs, to find food.
-Harner believes that although intensified agricultural practices provided the Aztec society a surplus of carbohydrates, they did not provide sufficient nutritional balance; for this reason, the cannibalistic consumption of sacrificed humans was needed to supply an appropriate amount of protein per individual.
-Harris, author of Cannibals and Kings, has propagated the claim originally proposed by Harner, that the flesh of the victims was a part of an aristocratic diet as a reward, since the Aztec diet was lacking in proteins.
+Harner believes that although intensified agricultural practices provided the Aztec society a surplus of carbohydrates, they did not provide sufficient nutritional balance; for this reason, the cannibalistic consumption of sacrificed humans helped to supply an appropriate amount of protein per individual.
+Harris, author of Cannibals and Kings, supports this view, arguing that the flesh of the victims served as a reward in the aristocratic diet, due to animal protein otherwise being scarce.

-However, Bernard Ortiz Montellano offers a counter argument and points out the faults of Harner's sources.
-First off, Ortiz challenges Harner's claim of the Aztecs needing to compete with other carnivorous mammals for protein packed food.
-Many other types of foods were available to the Aztecs, including meat from salamanders, fowls, armadillos, and weasels.
-These resources were also plenty available due to their need to subsist in Lake Texcoco, the place where the Aztecs had created their home.
-In addition, even if no herbivores were available to eat, the nutrients needed were found in the leaves and seeds of amaranth which also provided protein.
-Lastly, the Aztecs had a highly structured system in which chinampas and tribute provided a surplus of materials and therefore ensured the Aztec were able to meet their caloric needs.
+Bernard Ortiz Montellano rejects several elements of this explanation.
+He challenges Harner's claim of the Aztecs needing to compete with other carnivorous mammals for protein-packed food, arguing that many other types of foods were available to them, including meat from salamanders, fowls, armadillos, and weasels.
+In addition, the nutrients found in the leaves and seeds of amaranth also provided protein, reducing the need for meat.
+Lastly, he argues that the Aztecs had a highly structured system in which chinampas and tribute provided a surplus of materials and ensured the Aztec met their nutritional needs.
+Ortiz also rejects Harner's estimates of the number of victims as way too high, suggesting that Spanish propaganda led to implausible, vastly inflated numbers.